solariachip/solariachip.github.io/_posts/2026-01-24-petrichor.md

 Stone blue

 You were born too \
-And we met at canopy \
+Canopy cover \
-Rooted with the ancient ones \
+Rooted with ancient ones \
 Posthumous fibers binding petrified thoughts

 A common chapter \